Adam specialises in insolvency and restructuring, banking and financial services, and the law of trusts.

 Contributor to Company Directors: Duties, Liabilities and Remedies (third edition, OUP, 2017)

 Contributor to European Debt Restructuring Handbook (first edition, Global Business Law, 2013)

 Contributor to Cross-Border Insolvency (fourth edition, Bloomsbury, 2015)

 Contributor to Rowlatt on Principal and Surety (sixth edition, Sweet and Maxwell, 2011)

-Contributor to The Law and Practice of Restructuring in the UK and US (first edition, OUP, 2011)
+Contributor to The Law and Practice of Restructuring in the UK and US (second edition, OUP, 2017)

 EDUCATION AND QUALIFICATIONS